DEED OF INCORPORATION

 10.1 Membership shall terminate upon:

-b. notice of termination given by the member;
+2. a corporate member becoming bankrupt or filing for moratorium of payment; c. notice of termination given by the member;

-c. notice of termination given by the Association.
-This may occur if a member no longer meets the requirements for membership laid down in these Articles of Association, if the member does not comply with its obligations towards the
+3. notice of termination given by the Association.
+This may occur if a member no longer meets the requirements for membership laid down in these Articles of As sociation, if the member does not comply with its obligations towards the Associ ation or if the Association cannot be reasonably required to allow the membership of a member to continue; and/or

-d. removal of the member.
+4. removal of the member.
 This may only occur if a member acts in breach of these Articles of Association, the Association’s internal rules and regulations, or a valid resolution of the Association, or prejudices the Association in an unreasonable manner.

-10.2 Termination of a membership by the Association shall be done by the Board
+10.2 Termination of a membership by the Association shall be done by the Board.

-10.3 The notification and removal periods, the effective date of the termination of the membership, the manner of notification and removal and the resulting consequences as well as any appeals shall be laid down in the internal rules and regulations.
+10.3 The notification and removal periods, the effective date of the termination of the member ship, the manner of notification and removal and the resulting consequences as well as any appeals shall be laid down in the internal rules and regulations.

 10.4 Furthermore, a member may terminate its membership with immediate effect within a month of being notified of a resolution to convert the Association into another legal entity or to enter into a legal merger (juridische fusie) or legal division (juridische splitsing).